New Zealand to reopen malls, cafes from Thursday as virus curbs eased

-New Zealand businesses including malls, cinemas, cafes, and gyms will be allowed to reopen from Thursday as tight restrictions put in place to stop the spread of the coronavirus were further eased on Monday.
+New Zealand businesses including malls, cinemas, cafes, and gyms will reopen on Thursday after some of the tightest restrictions in the world to stop the spread of the coronavirus were further loosened on Monday.

-The Pacific nation was locked down for more than a month under "level 4" restrictions that were eased by a notch late last month.
+The Pacific nation was locked down for more than a month under "level 4" restrictions that were eased by a notch in late April.
 It has continued to enforce strict social measures on many of its citizens and businesses, helping prevent widespread community spread of the virus.
-Prime Minister Jacinda Ardern said the move to "level 2" restrictions will mean retail, restaurants, and other public spaces including playgrounds can reopen from Thursday.
+Prime Minister Jacinda Ardern said the staggered move to "level 2" restrictions will mean retail, restaurants, and other public spaces including playgrounds can reopen from Thursday.

-"I am announcing that Cabinet agrees we are ready to move into level 2, to open up the economy, but to do it as safely as possible," Ardern told a news conference.
-Businesses will be required to have physical distancing and strict hygiene measures in place.

 - READ MORE ON: